Development of the Mohave County ALERT Flood Warning System

-Presently, the Mohave County ALERT (Automated Local Evaluation in Real Time) Flood Warning System Network consists of one hundred and fifty one automated sites including twelve repeaters and fourteen full weather stations.
-One hundred and forty-two sites have the capability of receiving and reporting precipitation data in .04" increments.
+Presently, the Mohave County ALERT (Automated Local Evaluation in Real Time) Flood Warning System Network consists of one hundred and fifty-six automated sites including twelve repeaters and fourteen full weather stations.
+One hundred and forty-five sites have the capability of receiving and reporting precipitation data in .04" increments.
 Six of the sites in the network monitor road surface temperature and road surface moisture (conductivity).
-Forty-nine of the sites have the ability to report stream flow data by use of a pressure transducer (Stream Gauge PT) which is installed in the bottom of the dry wash or stream bed.
+Fifty-one of the sites have the ability to report stream flow data by use of a pressure transducer (Stream Gauge PT) which is installed in the bottom of the dry wash or stream bed.
 This device senses the pressure exerted from the water surrounding it and instantaneously transmits the information to the base station.
 The stream and precipitation gauges are "event driven", meaning they report in real-time or immediately as the data is collected at the site.
 Five of the sites have the ability to measure the stormwater depth of constructed infiltration basins by use of a pressure transducer (Depth Gauge PT).
 All of the full weather stations update their sensor data on a timed basis, typically every thirty minutes.
 The primary funding for the continued growth of the ALERT System has come from the Flood Control District and from the Highway User Revenue Funds (HURF).

 The central base station which receives all of the data in "real-time" from the network uses DataWise software which was developed by DEC DataSystems.
 This software provides the ability to collect and manage weather related raw data values from all of the sites within the network.
 This data is used to assess potential flooding threats throughout Mohave County and trigger a response from emergency personnel.
 Pre-set alarm values are defined in the software that when met, provide notification to personnel via alpha pagers and cellular phones.
 Recipients of these alarms include the Flood Control District, Emergency Management, Sheriffs Office and various administrative personnel within Public Works and Development Services.